-Failing to take the right steps when pursuing an age discrimination claim can keep you from ever getting your day in court.
+Failing to take the right steps when pursuing a discrimination claim can keep you from ever getting your day in court.
 In order to safely navigate the procedural hurdles and protect your rights, employees should work with an experienced Cleveland age discrimination attorney.

 The Cleveland employment law attorneys at Bolek Besser Glesius LLC have extensive experience helping employees over 40 who have been fired or crowded out of their jobs to make room for younger employees.
-If you have an age discrimination claim, we will work with you at every stage to help you get justice.
-We will make sure that your voice is heard and that your rights are protected.
+If we represent you on an age discrimination claim, we will be devoted to getting justice for you.
+Call us today.